 In fact, for both Europe and the wider world, future Earth Observation-based and ML-powered apps would add considerable value to the existing products of the free Copernicus Emergency Management Service (EMS) and beyond.
 RSS-Hydro’s FloodSENS will place itself at the intersection of these two fields (EO technologies and AI/ML application tools) being at the forefront of future EO-enabled innovative solutions, to make a difference in allowing a much more effective disaster response.

 Development work and iterative testing on several testcases, located in different parts of the globe (e.g. Mozambique, Balaton region, Greece, Bremen) are ongoing.
 RSS-Hydro uses Open Street Map (OSM) data as reference data, and also selected official Sentinel-1 SAR-based flood maps from the Copernicus EMS.
-The team has now tested a number of use cases and have a robust plan forward.
+The team has now tested a number of use cases and have a robust plan moving forward.
 Furthermore, RSS-Hydro has completed the automation of all data pre-processing and training steps and is now also able to fully utilize the Azure platform for development and inference.
 We have built a first deployable FloodSENS version for WASDI, which is not publicly released yet.
 WASDI is the online cloud computing platform that allows location-specific inference as well as validation by our end-user partners.
 The next steps now are to test the FloodSENS architecture for transferability and to continue working on customer-led flood use cases.
-Together with our partner end-users, we are developing user success stories to get a better understanding of possible sector-specific added values of FloodSENS.
+Together with our partner end-users, we are developing user specific demos to get a better understanding of possible sector-specific added values of FloodSENS.

 +352 206005 6301